gbouras13/dnaapler/README.md

 `dnaapler custom` uses a custom amino acid FASTA format file that you specify using `-c`.

-The matching is strict - it requires a strong BLASTx match (default e-value 1E-10), and the first amino acid of a BLASTx hit gene to be identified as Methionine, Valine or Leucine, the 3 most used start codons in bacteria/phages.
+The matching is strict - it requires a strong MMseqs2 match (default e-value 1E-10), and the first amino acid of a MMseqs2 hit gene to be identified as Methionine, Valine or Leucine, the 3 most used start codons in bacteria/phages.

 For the most commonly studied microbes (ESKAPE pathogens, etc), the dnaA database should suffice.